Madame Bovary | Emma Bovary teaches how to be a bovarist

 Initially published with the title Madame Bovary: Provincial Manners, Flaubert’s book first appeared in 1856 in the Revue de Paris, and soon was considered obscene, meaning charges were leveled against the author, which he had to answer in court.
 The incident increased the interest in the novel and, a year later, Madame Bovary appeared as an entire book.
 Soon, it became the center of a European discussion about realist novels for its variety of themes: from provincial society to money, from education to religion.
 But the real revelation was the description of adultery.

 Adultery is the topic that links Emma Bovary to another novel’s heroine: Anna Karenina.
 They share their tragic destinies, but Emma isn’t a romantic heroine.
 She is more similar to a feminine Don Quixote.
 Both heroes are led by a dreamy idea of life that originates from novels.
-If Don Quixote images La Mancha as a province in which he could fight against demons and save ladies, Emma wants to live in an everlasting ball full of nobles who admire her.
+If Don Quixote images La Mancha as a province in which he can fight against demons and save ladies, Emma wants to live in an everlasting ball full of nobles who admire her.

-These contradictory aspects make Emma difficult to analyze.
+These contradictory aspects make Emma challenging to analyze.
 However, they are the elements that bring Flaubert’s character closer to human experience than the literary.
 The pursuit of happiness, failure, selfishness, and rebellion are common to human beings.

 Flaubert’s scientific method